arkency/posts/posts/2022-11-17-verifying-content-security-policy-with-selenium-and-cuprite.md

 content-security-policy: script-src 'self'
 ```

-Whenever the browser finds an inlined script in the HTML body of such response, it won't execute it.
+Whenever the browser finds an inlined script in the HTML body of the response, it won't execute it.

 ```html
 <script type="text/javascript">